AdvaithRavishankar/sp24-cse110-lab4/expose/javascript/part2.md

 **7. What will happen at line 14 and why?
 If the code causes an error, explain why.**

-ANS: `150` is printed as line 14 `console.log(finalPrice);` is trying to print `finalPrice = Math.round(discountedPrice*100)/100;` which has a let scope defined by `let finalPrice = 0;` which is at the root of the function. let has a block scope but in this instance, the entire function is part of the block so it accesible.
+ANS: `150` is printed as line 14 `console.log(finalPrice);` is trying to print `finalPrice = Math.round(discountedPrice*100)/100;` which has a let scope defined by `let finalPrice = 0;` which is at the root of the function. let has a block scope but in this instance, the entire function is part of the block so it is accessible.
 As the last set is the discount of 50% applied to the last entry of `[100, 200, 300]`, Math.round(150*100)/100 = 150 which is printed.

+**8. What will this function return?
+Give a brief explanation.
+If the code causes an error, explain why.**

+ANS: it return `[ 50, 100, 150 ]` which is 50% discount applied to `[100, 200, 300]` respectiely.
+This is `return discounted;` calls for `let discounted
+ = []`  which is at the root of the function. let has a block scope but in this instance, the entire function is part of the block so it is accessible.